captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 ---
 ---
 template: noise
+cutting of the quilt
+---
+template: noise
-cutting and crumpling of money
+crumpling of money
 ---
 ## ESTHER:
 There.